hyrise/example_plugin/README.md

 ## Development

+1. Check out the submodules and their dependencies: `git submodule update --init --recursive`
 1. Take a look at the example_plugin files.
 These can be used as a blueprint for other plugins.
 1. Implement your plugin according to the example plugin.
 Make sure it inherits from `AbstractPlugin` and `Singleton` (hyrise/src/lib/utils/(abstract_plugin || singleton).hpp).
 1. Add the necessary information to build your plugin to CMakeLists.txt.
 A self-explanatory skeleton is provided in the file itself.